pratikksahu/FindingFalcone/Readme.md

 - Material 3 UI
 - MVVM architecture for organized and testable code.
 - Lifecycle-aware components to ensure seamless user interactions even during configuration changes.
+- Core libraries used for networking and parsing json

 ## Prerequisites
 **Android Studio:** Make sure you have Android Studio installed on your computer.
 You can download it from the [official Android Studio website](https://developer.android.com/studio).